dennypage/mcast-bridge/README.md

          Election Disabled" option.

 Things to keep in mind regarding the querier function:
-* The querier function is only use on dynamic interest interfaces.
+* The querier function is only used on dynamic interest interfaces.
 If a bridge interface is declared as static, the querier function is not used on that interface.
 * As a querier mcast-bridge can only track a limited number of groups. mcast-bridge